-Foundational Research Institute and Essays on Reducing Suffering (2013 ‑ 2015)
+Foundational Research Institute and Essays on Reducing Suffering (2013 ‑ present)

-- I helped to create, organize, and run the Foundational Research Institute (FRI), a nonprofit organization.
-I write essays and scholarly articles on behalf of FRI.
+- I helped to create, organize, and advise the Foundational Research Institute (FRI), a nonprofit organization.
+I wrote essays and scholarly articles on behalf of FRI.
 I fundraised the entire 2015 budget and hired our first full-time employee.

 - I've written over 130 essays for my website, which gets 300 unique visitors per day and is widely cited as an important source of ideas for the burgeoning effective-altruism movement.